upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 After successful negotiation of these extensions, the full TLS 1.3 handshake is performed with the additional caveat that the client authenticates with a raw public key (its BSK) per {{!RFC7250}}.
 The BSK is always an elliptic curve key pair, therefore the ClientCertTypeExtension SHALL always indicate RawPublicKey and the type of the client's Certificate SHALL be ECDSA and contain the client's BSK public key as a DER-encoded ASN.1 subjectPublicKeyInfo SEQUENCE.

+Note that the client does not share its BSK public key with the server until after the client has completed processing of the ServerHello and verified the TLS key schedule.
+The PSK proof has completed at this stage, and the server has proven to the client that is knows the BSK public key, and it is therefore safe for the client to send the BSK public key to the server in the Certificate message.
+If the PSK verification step fails when processing the ServerHello, the client terminates the TLS handshake and the BSK public key is not shared with the server.

 When the server processes the client's Certificate it MUST ensure that it is identical to the BSK public key that it used to generate the EPSK and ImportedIdentity for this handshake.

 When clients use the [duckling] form of authentication, they MAY forgo the checking of the server's certificate in the CertificateVerify and rely on the integrity of the bootstrapping method employed to distribute its key in order to validate trust in the authenticated TLS connection.